AndreRH/hangover/README.md

 #### 3.2) Wine
 To build Hangover Wine you need:

-- The dependencies to build a 64 bit Wine
+- The dependencies to [build](https://wiki.winehq.org/Building_Wine#Satisfying_Build_Dependencies) a 64 bit Wine
-- [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) for PE cross-compilation (downlaod & unpack a release)
+- [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) for PE cross-compilation (downlaod & unpack a release, but don't use the .zip files, they are for Windows)
 - About 5GB of disk space

 Also make sure you have the submodule set up: